Civilian Conservation Corps Uniforms Handbook

 Welcome to the Civilian Conservation Corps Uniforms Handbook, a guide to the clothing and accessories issued to enrollees in the Civilian Conservation Corps, 1933-1942.

 The CCC is the most fondly remembered of the New Deal's emergency relief programs.
 Today Americans commonly discover the CCC story at a state or national park.
-From Maryland to Montana, visitors hike trails, sleep in cabins, and swim in a lakes built by the boys of "Mr. Roosevelt's Tree Army."
-However, the CCC's legacy extends beyond the parks.
+From Maryland to Montana, visitors hike trails, sleep in cabins, and swim in lakes built by the boys of "Mr. Roosevelt's Tree Army."
+However, the CCC legacy extends well beyond parks.
 Square miles of replanted forest and millions of acres of farmland managed under soil conservation practices also testify to the work of the Corps.
 In every state and in the territories as well, the imprint of the Corps remains on the American landscape.

-Yet for all its importance, the CCC story remains under-interpreted.
-Every day park interpreters put modern people in closer touch with the past.
-At grist mills, mines, canal lockhouses, farms, and battlefields, costumed interpreters bring both daily life and great events back to life.
-Up to now, however, the CCC story has rarely received the same treatment.
+Yet for all its importance the CCC story remains under-interpreted.
+Every day at grist mills, mines, canal lockhouses, farms, and battlefields, costumed park interpreters put modern people in closer touch with the past.
+Up to now, however, the CCC has rarely received the same treatment.

 This handbook attempts to answer a simple question: what would it take to create an accurate living history impression of a CCC enrollee?
 Can we know with precision what the boys wore, and how they were equipped?
 The answer, emphatically, is yes we can!